krjarnold/Chess/README.md

 ###To play:

   * Download or clone the git respository to your computer
-  * If you do not have the gem "Colorize" installed, run: gem install colorize
+  * If you do not have the gem "Colorize" installed, run:ru gem install colorize
   * Navigate to the game directory
   * Run: ruby game.rb